ATECoder/dn.vi.ivi/docs/ttm/TTM Driver API Guide.md

 <a name="Return_Values"></a>
 #### Return Values

-The uses exceptions rather than return values to signal failures of operations.For example, the OpenSession command may raise the ArgumentNullException or OperationFailedException exceptions and could be handled as follows:
+The new drivers use exceptions rather than return values to signal failures of operations.
+For example, the `OpenSession` command may raise the `ArgumentNullException` or `OperationFailedException` exceptions and could be handled as follows:

 ```
 Try